Laura Jackson -Chair

-Early hopes that through her role on the Marine Board, she's able to inspire current and future generations to take responsibility for their behavior, become stewards of the waterways and to increase participation in clean boating programs.
-Early desires working cooperatively to resolve issues between boating groups and would like to be a part of the conversation that seeks solutions through education or other interventions before asserting more regulations.
+Early hopes that through her role on the Marine Board, she's able to inspire current and future generations to take responsibility for their behavior, become stewards of the waterways, and increase participation in clean boating programs.
+Early desires to work cooperatively to resolve issues between boating groups and would like to be a part of the conversation that seeks solutions through education or other interventions before asserting more regulations.

 Term: 2016 – 2020 (Second term and is continuing to serve as Chair until a replacement is found)